 The processing of papers and paper rejection

 The Editors of CIRR read all received papers.
 If the paper is in accordance with the journals thematic scope and adheres to required academic standards it is checked for plagiarism.
 At least two anonymous reviewers read and comment each selected paper.
 We expect the author to seriously consider the reviewers comments and recommendations for revisions.
-All selected papers pass through a procedure of language editing.
+All selected papers must pass through a procedure of language editing at author’s expense.
 Prior to the paper being published, the author signs a license to publish agreement.